chuanconggao/PrefixSpan-py/README.md

 The shortest yet efficient implementation of [PrefixSpan](http://www.cs.sfu.ca/~jpei/publications/span.pdf) in Python 3, in less than 15 lines in core part.
 You can find the Scala version [here](https://github.com/chuanconggao/PrefixSpan-scala).

+It is very simple to use this package under Python 2.
+You only need to tweak 2-3 lines.

 # Installation

 This package is available on PyPi.
 Just use `pip3 install -U prefixspan` to install it.